Vera C. Rubin Observatory: Wavefront sensing

 The precise shape and focus of the mirror assembly is estimated, and then corrected, by comparing the images on four sets of deliberately defocused CCDs (one in front of the focal plane and one behind, see figure).
 One correction method proceeds analytically, estimating a Zernike polynomial description of the current shape of the mirror, and from this computing a set of corrections to restore figure and focus.
+Another method, considerably faster, uses machine learning for this task.